Grants – Archival Projects

 Access to Holdings Program

-Please note that the priority for the upcoming year is to make accessible records that have been unprocessed at your archives for at least one year.
-The ASA reviews each application using predetermined scoring criteria as outlined on the Score Sheet (revised December 2014), and awards funding to those applications receiving the highest scores.
+Please note that the priorities for the upcoming year include projects to make unprocessed records available as well as projects to help institutions with digital records initiatives.
+The ASA reviews each application using predetermined scoring criteria as outlined on the Score Sheet (revised December 2018), and awards funding to those applications receiving the highest scores.
 As funding in this program is limited, the ASA is not able to support all applications for funding.

-Information on the eligibility of the grant is included in the application form below.
 Please note that you must use a form for the appropriate year in order to qualify for the grant.
+For Access to Holdings applications and information, please select the links below:

-The process for submitting Access to Holdings applications is now electronic.
-Please complete the application form in the electronic format provided and send the completed application by email to the Archives Advisor (firstname.lastname@example.org).
+The process for submitting Access to Holdings applications is electronic.
+Please complete the application form in the electronic format provided and send the completed application by email to Rene Georgopalis at firstname.lastname@example.org.

-If for some reason your institution has to submit a paper copy, please send six copies to the ASA office at:
+If for some reason your institution has to submit a paper copy, please send seven copies to the ASA office at:

-For those institutions that have completed their Access to Holdings Project, please fill out the Access to Holdings Grant Report Form (PDF) and submit it to the Archives Advisor.
+For those institutions that have completed their Access to Holdings Project, please fill out the Access to Holdings Program Report Form and submit it to the Executive Director/Archives Advisor.
+Note that the deadline for grants reporting is April 30, 2019.
+Please note that the ASA prefers to receive the grant reports via mail.

 Federal Grant Programs